 Important information about reusable flows

 However, you are not required to use the same credentials you used to train the original flow with.
 You can use any credentials you would like, assuming they are valid for your application.
-The flow will automatically use whatever credentials are attached to the journey as parameters for that run.
-This means that one journey can use the flow to login with the credentials of an system administrator, while another uses the credentials of a regular user.
+The flow will automatically use whatever credentials are attached to the test as parameters for that run.
+This means that one test can use the flow to login with the credentials of an system administrator, while another uses the credentials of a regular user.

-You'll now be taken to another new panel where you can select an existing flow to insert.
+You'll now be taken to another new panel where you can select an existing flow to import.
 Any previously saved flows will appear here, so be sure to click select the correct one.
 You'll be looking for the "mabl Auto Login Flow" specifically.
 Once selected, just click the "OK" button below.

 Observe the trainer window.
 You'll be able to see the yellow "mabl Auto Login Flow" step added to the top.
 Now you're almost done.